 This got us thinking – surely there must be an easier, and most cost-effective, DIY option instead?

-To find out, we asked Lauren LaRouge.
+To find out, we asked expert, Lauren LaRouge.

 The woman behind one of Sydney’s top nail salons, Nailed by LaRouge, the burlesque-dancer-turned-manicurist hasn’t kept her hands acrylic-free in over nine years and knows a thing or two about keeping your nails looking fabulous without the damage.

 So get a bottle of acetone nail polish remover handy, because here’s what she had to say.

 - You can absolutely do this at home but use the ‘acetone soak off’ method to keep damage at a minimum.